DiODeProject/MuMoT/README.md

     ```sh
     pip install jupyter_nbextensions_configurator  # AND
-    jupyter nbextensions_configurator enable --user
+    jupyter nbextensions_configurator enable --sys-prefix
     ```

- 1. Start a Jupyter Notebook server with

-    ```sh
-    jupyter notebook
-    ```

- 1. Click the *nbextensions* tab and enable the *TOC2* extension.
- 1. Subsequently, within any Notebook you can toggle the table of contents by clicking on the appropriate button in the toolbar.
+The next time you start Jupyter from your conda environment or virtualenv then open a Notebook you should see a table of contents displayed down the left-hand-side of the Notebook.

+If you subsequently want to disable the TOC2 extension and/or enable other Notebook extensions then click '*Nbextensions*' in the Jupyter file browser tab.

 ## Starting using MuMoT